Tokyo 2020 chiefs fire opening ceremony director over Holocaust joke | DW | 22.07.2021

 Hashimoto herself was named the Tokyo Olympics chief after the previous president stepped down over derogatory remarks he had made about women.

-Olympic organizers have also faced a backlash in Japan as critics oppose holding the event during the coronavirus pandemic.
+Olympic organizers also face a backlash in Japan as critics oppose holding the event during the coronavirus pandemic.